The In-Between

 I finished my BA in English, married the awesome Dave Kopecek, and moved to the Midwest to get an MFA in Creative Writing.
 Fast forward through two businesses, a wood-paneled station wagon, a Route 66 pilgrimage, a close call with a tornado, a 1967 Cadillac, a soul-trying move back East, a Shining-like winter in the woods, a run-in with a rabid raccoon, the restoration of an old house, and I still don’t know who I am, but that’s why I write.
 I’m a kid again; I get to be whoever I want: the tomboy, the rock star, the crazy artist, the drug-sick groupie, the goddess, the suicidal poet.

 Now I live in the Catskill Mountains with my still awesome husband and an odd little cat named Shirley.
-I read tons of books and crochet way too many scarves.
-I love amusement parks and anything with peanut butter.
-I would give my right arm to live in Key West.
-All in all, I live a pretty sweet life.
-But I like gritty, edgy stories with dark endings.
+I read a lot of true crime and crochet way too many scarves.
+I love amusement parks, anything with peanut butter, and Key West.
+I'm all about gritty, edgy stories with surprise endings.
+Dark and unsettling endings, too, because life is messy.
 I also like horror—the supernatural kind—thanks to my grandmother.
-So that's what I write.
+I still can't believe some of the stuff she let me watch.

 I am represented by Amy Tipton at Signature Literary Agency.